aderbalfarias/snippet/Random/TechnicalInterview.md

 ### Front-end Angular

 #### What is a Directive?
 At the core, a directive is a function that executes whenever the Angular compiler finds it in the DOM.
 Angular directives are used to extend the power of the HTML by giving it new syntax.
 Each directive has a name, either one from the Angular predefined like ```ng-repeat```, or a custom one which you can name as you prefer.
+There are 3 types of directives:
 - **Component Directives** These form the main class having details of how the component should be processed, instantiated and used at runtime.
 - **Structural Directives** basically deals with manipulating the DOM elements.
 Structural directives have a * sign before the directive.
 For example, *ngIf and *ngFor.
 - **Attribute Directives** they deal with changing the look and behavior of the dom element.
 You can create your own directives.

 #### What are Lifecycle hooks in Angular?
 Explain some of them
 Angular components enter its lifecycle from the time it is created to the time it is destroyed.
 Angular hooks provide ways to tap into these phases and trigger changes at specific phases in a lifecycle.
-- ```ngOnChanges( ): This method is called whenever one or more input properties of the component changes.
-The hook receives a SimpleChanges object containing the previous and current values of the property.
-- ```ngOnInit()```: This hook gets called once, after the ```ngOnChanges``` hook.
-It initializes the component and sets the input properties of the component.
-- ```ngDoCheck()```: It gets called after ```ngOnChanges``` and ```ngOnInit``` and is used to detect and act on changes that cannot be detected by Angular.
-We can implement our change detection algorithm in this hook.
-- ```ngAfterContentInit()```: It gets called after the first ```ngDoCheck``` hook.
-This hook responds after the content gets projected inside the component.
-- ```ngAfterContentChecked()```: It gets called after ngAfterContentInit and every subsequent ```ngDoCheck```.
-It responds after the projected content is checked.
-- ```ngAfterViewInit()```: It responds after a component's view, or a child component's view is initialized.
-- ```ngAfterViewChecked()```: It gets called after ```ngAfterViewInit```, and it responds after the component's view, or the child component's view is checked.
-- ```ngOnDestroy()```: It gets called just before Angular destroys the component.
-This hook can be used to clean up the code and detach event handlers.

-#### What are Lifecycle hooks in Angular?
-Explain some of them
-Angular components enter its lifecycle from the time it is created to the time it is destroyed.
-Angular hooks provide ways to tap into these phases and trigger changes at specific phases in a lifecycle.
-- ```ngOnChanges( ): This method is called whenever one or more input properties of the component changes.
+- ```ngOnChanges()```: This method is called whenever one or more input properties of the component changes.
 The hook receives a SimpleChanges object containing the previous and current values of the property.
 - ```ngOnInit()```: This hook gets called once, after the ```ngOnChanges``` hook.
 It initializes the component and sets the input properties of the component.
 - ```ngDoCheck()```: It gets called after ```ngOnChanges``` and ```ngOnInit``` and is used to detect and act on changes that cannot be detected by Angular.
 We can implement our change detection algorithm in this hook.
 - ```ngAfterContentInit()```: It gets called after the first ```ngDoCheck``` hook.
 This hook responds after the content gets projected inside the component.